brown2020/d-id-api-demo/README.md

 ### Summary

-- **Next.js 14 with App Router and Server Actions**: Demonstrates the use of Next.js 14 with the App Router and React Server Actions for D-ID API integration.
+- **Next.js (App Router) and Server Actions**: Demonstrates the use of Next.js with the App Router and React Server Actions for D-ID API integration.
 - **Polling vs. Webhooks**: Discusses the use of polling to check video generation status and recommends webhooks for efficient real-time updates.
 - **Production Command**: Explains the use of `npm run build` for production and emphasizes the need for Ngrok in local development.